-If you get into the habit of sealing and freezing leftovers right away, you eliminate the possibility of throwing out the food, and you just banked an easy meal or two.
+If you get into the habit of sealing and freezing leftovers right away (just part of dinner cleanup), you eliminate the possibility of throwing out the food, and you just banked another easy meal or two.
 You also saved yourself from the boredom of eating meatloaf (or whatever) twice in two days--totally guilt-free.

-Sous vide is stupendous for heating leftovers.
+Sous vide is spectacular for heating leftovers.
+It would pay for itself even if this was all you ever used it for.
 You don't have to worry about them drying out or burning in the oven.
-No stirring or hot spots from the microwave.
-You really don't have to pay much attention to the food at all.
-It's the easiest, most hands-off way imaginable to reheat food, and the results are better than any other method you use.
+No stirring required.
+No hot spots from the microwave.
+In fact, you really don't have to pay much attention to the food at all.
+It's the easiest, most hands-off way there is to reheat food, and the results are better than any other method you use.

 And Another Thing: Thawing

-Just don't forget the meat in the sous vide pot, because more than a couple of hours at a low temp (below 131F) could cause bacterial growth.
+Just don't forget about the food in the sous vide pot, because more than a couple of hours at a low temp (below 131F) could cause bacterial growth.

 Caution: Thawing meat quickly is a fantastic use for your sous vide--but don't forget about it in there!
 Remember the Danger Zone: leaving food at temperatures above 40F and below 130F for more than 4 hours can cause dangerous bacterial growth that can result in food poisoning and other serious conditions!